eprofservices/NavTxtSplit/README.md

 The binary exports are not supported.

 Written in C the tool was originally developed in 2006.
 Tested with NAV version 3.7, 4.0, 5.0, 6.0 (objects version).
-It should work with later versions unless the txt export format has not fundamentally changed.
+It should work with newer versions unless the txt export format has changed fundamentally.

 To build the tool use standard C compiler like gcc and optionally the make utility.